Jbleezy/BO1-Reimagined/README.md

 * Now uses World at War upgraded camo on Der Riese

 ### Olympia
+* Unupgraded: increased stock ammo from 38 to 40
 * Unupgraded: increased maximum damage per pellet from 120 to 180
 * Upgraded: increased maximum damage per pellet from 200 to 300
 * Upgraded: fire effect now plays when damaging a zombie